Glasgow South (UK Parliament constituency)

 Glasgow South is a burgh constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
 It elects one Member of Parliament (MP) by the first past the post system of election.
+The current Member of Parliament (MP) is Gordon McKee of the Labour Party who gained the seat from Scottish National Party's Stewart McDonald at the 2024 general election.

 The constituency was first used in the 2005 general election, and is the successor to Glasgow Cathcart.

 Boundaries

-The Glasgow City wards of Battlefield, Carmunnock, Carnwadric, Castlemilk, Cathcart, Glenwood, King's Park, Langside, Maxwell Park, Mount Florida, Newlands, and Pollokshaws.

-Glasgow South is one of seven constituencies covering the Glasgow City council area.
-All are entirely within the council area.
+2005–2024

 Prior to the 2005 general election, the city area was covered by ten constituencies, of which two straddled boundaries with other council areas.
 The area of the South constituency was covered by the Glasgow Cathcart constituency and parts of the Glasgow Govan, Glasgow Rutherglen and Glasgow Pollok constituencies.

+Under the Fifth Review of UK Parliament constituencies which came into effect for the 2005 general election, the boundaries were defined in accordance with the ward structure in place on 30 November 2004 as containing the Glasgow City Council wards of Battlefield, Carmunnock, Carnwadric, Castlemilk, Cathcart, Glenwood, King's Park, Langside, Maxwell Park, Mount Florida, Newlands, and Pollokshaws.
+Further to reviews of local government ward boundaries which came into effect in 2007 and 2017, but did not affect the parliamentary boundaries, the constituency comprised the City of Glasgow Council wards or part wards of: Linn, Newlands/Auldburn (most), Pollokshields (minority), Langside (most) and Southside Central (small part).

+2024–present

+Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, there were minor changes to the constituency boundaries, including the transfer of the Pollokshields area to Glasgow South West, offset by the addition of the Toryglen district and a small area to the north of Queen's Park from the abolished constituency of Glasgow Central.

+The constituency currently consists of the following wards or part wards of the City of Glasgow: